Markov chain Monte Carlo without evaluating the target: an auxiliary variable approach: A New Framework with (Two) Auxiliary Variables

 We present our method using notations and assumptions in algorithmic and probabilistic terms.
 We assume that users can access two simulators for generating auxiliary variables, $\calS_1$ and $\calS_2$. $\calS_1$ takes $\theta$ and produces a random variable $\omega_1$. $\calS_2$ takes $(\theta, \theta', \omega_1)$ and outputs another random variable $\omega_2$.
 Formally, consider two measurable spaces \((\Omega_1, \calF_1)\) and \((\Omega_2, \calF_2)\) with base measures \(\lambda_1\) and \(\lambda_2\).
 We define two families of probability measures: \(\bP_\theta\) on \(\Omega_1\) parameterized by \(\theta \in \Theta\), and \(\bP_{\theta, \theta'}(\cdot \mid \omega_1)\) on \(\Omega_2\) parameterized by \((\theta, \theta') \in \Theta \times \Theta\) and \(\omega_1 \in \Omega_1\).
 The second family represents the conditional distribution of \(\omega_2\) given \(\omega_1\) with parameters \((\theta, \theta')\).
 For any \((\theta, \theta')\), this defines a joint distribution on \(\Omega_1 \times \Omega_2\) as \(\bP_{\theta, \theta'}(\omega_1, \omega_2) = \bP_\theta(\omega_1) \bP_{\theta, \theta'}(\omega_2 \mid \omega_1)\).
 Our assumption implies users can simulate from both the marginal distribution of \(\omega_1\) and the conditional distribution of \(\omega_2\).
 Additionally, we introduce the single-point probability space \(\mathsf{NULL} := \{\mathsf{null}\}\).
 Setting \(\Omega_1\) or \(\Omega_2\) to \(\mathsf{NULL}\) indicates no corresponding auxiliary variable is generated.
 Lastly, we introduce a family of proposal kernels \(\{Q_{\omega_1}\}_{\omega_1 \in \Omega_1}\), where each \(\omega_1\) is associated with a Markov transition kernel \(Q_{\omega_1}\) on \(\Theta\).
 We assume \(Q_{\omega_1}(\theta, \cdot)\) has a density \(q_{\omega_1}(\theta, \cdot)\) with respect to a base measure \(\lambda\).

-Our intuition for introducing \(\omega_1\) and \(\omega_2\) is actually simple.
 The first auxiliary variable \(\omega_1\) is used to determine the proposal, with its distribution depending solely on the current state \(\theta\).
 The sampled \(\omega_1\) and the current state \(\theta\) then determine the proposed state \(\theta'\).
 Then, \(\omega_2\), with distribution depending on \(\theta\), \(\theta'\), and \(\omega_1\), is generated to estimate the target ratio.
 For instance, \(\omega_1\) might be a minibatch uniformly selected from a large dataset, used to estimate the gradient and influence the proposal.
 An example of \(\omega_2\) could be synthetic data generated in the exchange algorithm.
 Further examples will be presented shortly.